Funny: Rifftrax Shorts And Live Shows

 - After Harry inadvertently wrecks a house due to not paying attention to the controls of his vehicle.

-- Bill quietly cracking up while Mike hums a reprise of the endlessly repeated "shake hands with danger" guitar riff make this all the more hilarious
+- Bill quietly cracking up while Mike hums a reprise of the endlessly repeated "Shake Hands with Danger" guitar riff makes this all the more hilarious.

 Story of a Teenage Drug Addict